apache/commons-rdf/README.md

         <scope>test</scope>
     </dependency>

-The extensions of each Test class needs to provide a [RDFTermFactory](commons-rdf-api/src/main/java/com/github/commonsrdf/api/RDFTermFactory.java) that can create the corresponding implementations of a `Graph`, `IRI`, etc.
+The extensions of each Test class need to provide a [RDFTermFactory](commons-rdf-api/src/main/java/com/github/commonsrdf/api/RDFTermFactory.java) that can create the corresponding implementations of a `Graph`, `IRI`, etc.

 For an example, see [SimpleGraphTest](commons-rdf-simple/src/test/java/com/github/commonsrdf/simple/SimpleGraphTest.java).

 ## Contributors